 The top of Neptune's Staircase at Banavie is the cruising limit.
 It is a pleasant village by the Caledonian Canal, about 3 miles from Fort William town centre.
-The scenery around Banavie is exceptional with Ben Nevis dominant in the skyline.
+The scenery around Banavie is exceptional with Ben Nevis (Britain's highest mountain), Aonach Beag and Aonach Mòr dominant in the skyline.

 Banavie is best known for the eight locks known as Neptune’s Staircase.
-The locks were built in the early 1800’s as part of the Caledonian Canal, which opened in 1847 and was planned by Thomas Telford.
-They descend a height of 19.5 metres in a horizontal distance of 457 meters and it takes about ninety minutes for a boat to pass through.
+The locks were built in the early 1800’s as part of the Caledonian Canal, which opened in 1847.
+The architect was Thomas Telford.
+The locks descend a height of 19.5 metres in a horizontal distance of 457 meters and it takes about ninety minutes for a boat to pass through.
 Please note that no hire cruiser will pass through here.
 It's a nice walk or cycle from Banavie into Fort William via Caol village, or visa versa.

-Please note: More options regarding eateries, shopping and activities listed on Fort William page.
+More options for eateries, shopping and activities are listed on the Fort William page.

 Restaurants, Bars, Cafes & Takeaways